nylira/nylira/_posts/2012-09-05-effectiveness.markdown

 title: Effectiveness
 ---

-As powerful as [Stylus](http://learnboost.github.com/stylus/) is, it's easy to go overboard with macros.
+As powerful as [Stylus](http://learnboost.github.com/stylus/) is, it's easy to go overboard with mixins.

-The CSS proprocessor Stylus makes it incredibily easy to define seamless macros.
+The CSS proprocessor Stylus makes it incredibily easy to define transparent mixins.
 With symbols like $ and @ stripped away and : and ; being made unnecessary, it's simple to create your own [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) on top of CSS.

 This capability is immensely powerful when working solo, but it can be difficult to debug for someone else coming into your project.
-If you work with other designers or hand off code to an external team it's a good idea to keep macro usage in Stylus at a bare minimum.
+If you work with other designers or hand off code to an external team it's a good idea to keep mixin usage in Stylus at a bare minimum.

 While this is fine to use on personal projects: